Parks, reserves and protected areas

-Protected areas, set aside for conservation under the National Parks and Wildlife Act, are managed by the National Parks and Wildlife Service (a division of OEH).
+Protected areas, set aside for conservation under the National Parks and Wildlife Act, are managed by the National Parks and Wildlife Service.
 These areas play a critical role in protecting biodiversity as well as natural and cultural heritage.

 Reserves in NSW protect the state’s range of habitats and ecosystems, plant and animal species, significant geological features and landforms.
 They also provide shelter for the largest and most diverse collection of cultural heritage on public land.
 Finally, they conserve areas important to people, such as places of scenic beauty, landscapes and natural features of significance, wilderness areas, wild rivers, water catchments, popular places for nature-based recreation, and icons and sites of national significance.